Agentic AI Apps

 • The future

-The Promise of AI at Workplace
+The promise of AI at workplace

 When AI was first introduced into the workplace, many assumed its role would be limited to the clerical or repetitive tasks, such as speeding up routine processes and quietly improving efficiency behind the scenes.
 The promise felt narrow and, for the most part, technical.